timm/ezr/docs/exercises.md

        s = adds(NUM(),[random.random()**0.5 for _ in range(1000)])
        print(round(mid(s),3), round(div(s),3))

-## 4. Using Syms
+## 4. Using SYMs

-Fin a page of text and paste it into a Python code file
+Fin a page of text and paste it into a Python code file.
+Add all its characters into a SYM.
+Report the entropy of that string

+Hints:

+      from ezr import adds, SYM
+      sym = adds(SYM(),[c for c in string]) print(div(sym))

 ## 4. Get specs on your data.